GitHubDragonFly/GitHubDragonFly.github.io/README.md

 # Notes about three.js based 3D Model Viewers

 - They are functional `AS THEY ARE` and intended for viewing a single 3D model or scene
-- Special note about `Quick Viewer` which is an experimental viewer using [Online 3D Viewer](https://github.com/kovacsv/Online3DViewer) engine and [occt-import-js](https://github.com/kovacsv/occt-import-js) library:
+- Special note about `Quick Viewer` which is an experimental viewer using [Online 3D Viewer engine](https://github.com/kovacsv/Online3DViewer) and [occt-import-js](https://github.com/kovacsv/occt-import-js) library:
   - It is rather simple and might have bugs and limitations
-  - It will initially load the `legobrick.dae` model from the examples folder
-  - It would be better to use the actual Online 3D Viewer for proper viewing and additional features
   - Supported formats: 3DM, 3DS, 3MF, BIM, BREP, BRP, DAE, FBX, GLB, GLTF + BIN, IFC, IGES, IGS, OBJ + MTL, OFF, PLY, STL, STEP, STP, WRL
   - Unsupported formats: FCSTD (requires workers)
+  - It might be better to use the actual [Online 3D Viewer](https://3dviewer.net/) for proper viewing and additional features
   - Most of the following notes do not apply to Quick Viewer in general
 - Menu with controls can be located either on top or on the bottom of the page
 - All viewers include the interactive [Orbit Controls Gizmo](https://github.com/Fennec-hub/ThreeOrbitControlsGizmo) for orientation